Southern Illinois: Origin of "Little Egypt" name

 After the war, other reasons were proposed for the nickname.
 Political divisions continued in the state.
 In the later 19th century, the central and southern agricultural areas joined the Populist Movement.
 Chicago and the industrial North aligned with similar areas and continued as predominantly Republican into the 20th century.

 In 1871 Judge Andrew Duff wrote an article in which he ignored the war years and preceding political divisions.
 He claimed the name of Egypt related to Southern Illinois' role in supplying grain to northern and central Illinois following the "Winter of the Deep Snow" in 1830–31.
 Following a long winter and late spring, Upper Illinois lost much of its harvest in an early September frost.
 Southern Illinois's weather gave it good crops, so it could ship grain and corn north.
 The nickname supposedly arose from similarities of the events to the Bible story of Jacob's sons going to Egypt for grain to survive a famine.
-The nickname persisted through the 1890s, when, according to progressive journalist and Toledo mayor Brand Whitlock, members of the Illinois General Assembly whose districts lay south of the O&M Railway were called "Egyptians."
+The nickname persisted through the 1890s, when, according to progressive journalist and Toledo mayor Brand Whitlock, members of the Illinois General Assembly whose districts lay south of the O&M Railway were called "Egyptians".

 Belly dancer Farida Mazar Spyropoulos' appearance as "Little Egypt" at the 1893 World's Columbian Exposition in Chicago brought notoriety to the name, but she had no connection to the Illinois region.
 Other dancers took up the stage name which popularized it further in the early 20th century.

 One of the earliest uses of the phrase "Little Egypt" is found in the Troy Weekly Call of Troy, Illinois, in 1912.
-A state news brief was headlined, "Two New Little Egypt Pastors." about two new Presbyterian pastors about to be installed at Brookport and Salem, Illinois.
+A state news brief was headlined "Two New Little Egypt Pastors", about two new Presbyterian pastors about to be installed at Brookport and Salem, Illinois.
 The Chicago Tribune appears to have first used the phrase "Little Egypt" in reference to Southern Illinois on April 25, 1920 in an article about fruit grown in the region.
-The title character in the comic strip "Moon Mullins" had a girlfriend named Little Egypt.
-The strip's creator Frank Willard, was a native of Anna and Southern Illinois.
+The title character in the comic strip Moon Mullins had a girlfriend named Little Egypt.
+The strip's creator, Frank Willard, was a native of Anna and Southern Illinois.

 Microregions

 Northern boundary

 "Southern Illinois" is not a formal geographic designation and definitions of what constitutes Southern Illinois vary.
 Many Southern Illinois residents consider the area along and south of Interstate 70 as the dividing line between the Central and Southern parts of the state.
 The geography of Illinois becomes gradually hillier as one travels farther South.
 One can see this driving south along Interstate 57.
-The Mattoon/Charleston area is fairly flat.
-Terrain becomes noticeably less flat as one gets to Effingham.
-Around and south of Effingham on the interstate, one sees more trees and terrain that is too hilly for most large farms.